 The Internship Fee of $2600 supports the costs associated with supervising and mentoring TMATE interns.

-The fee is deducted from the teacher's salary in 10 monthly installments of $260.
+The fee is deducted from the intern's salary.

 Are the classes online?

-The three summer classes are primarily face to face instruction, but are augmented with online components.
+The three classes are primarily face-to-face instruction, but are augmented with online components.

-The fall and spring classes have 3 or 4 face-to-face meetings on Saturday.
+The EDU 599 Internship classes have 3 or 4 face-to-face meetings on Saturday.

 When and where are the classes?